 MESSAGE FROM HARVEY REID After manufacturing and selling the Third Hand Capo for 35 years, I have decided to stop.
-I now think of it an an "experiment," and what I learned from it is that you don't really need it.
+I now think of it as an "experiment," and part of what I learned from it is that you only think you need it but you really don't.
 Here's why:

 * People in general don't discover new useful ways to use partial capos.
 For decades I have watched as people have experimented with partial capos, and just turning them loose to try to find the good ideas is not the best use of everyone's time.
 No one can start from scratch and find all the great ways to use partial capos by themselves- it's tricky stuff, and quite opaque.
 The list of brilliant guitarists who have failed to see the value of partial capos is large.
 I understand capos pretty well, and I still find things that are right under my nose that never occurred to me, and I still try things that I think will work that turn out to be of little value.
 This is a tough idea to put across, and I don't like to tell people that their ideas are not that deep or valuable, but most partial capos ideas are.
 Only a few of them are really worth our time to learn and use, and I'd rather show people the exciting things I have found than cheerlead while they try to find them.
 The most widely distributed book (published by Hal Leonard) on partial capos features a number of ideas prominently that in my opinion are not musically valuable, and has only one of my Top 10 ideas in it.